Cloud Sync technical FAQ

 What are the networking requirements for Cloud Sync?

-The Cloud Sync environment requires that the data broker is connected with the source and the target through the selected protocol (NFS, SMB, EFS) or object storage API (Amazon S3, Azure Blob, IBM Cloud Object Storage).
+The Cloud Sync environment requires that a data broker group is connected with the source and the target through the selected protocol or object storage API (Amazon S3, Azure Blob, IBM Cloud Object Storage).

-In addition, the data broker needs an outbound internet connection over port 443 so it can communicate with the Cloud Sync service and contact a few other services and repositories.
+In addition, a data broker group needs an outbound internet connection over port 443 so it can communicate with the Cloud Sync service and contact a few other services and repositories.

 For more details, review networking requirements.